shawntabrizi/rust-state-machine/src/2/source/README.md

 # Rust Tooling

-In this step, we will initialize a basic Rust project, where we can start building our simple Rust state machine.
+In this step, we will set up common Rust developer tooling to help you have the best experience working on this project.

 ## rustfmt